 Function

 The decision to breastfeed or to provide breast milk via expression is a decision that every mother must make.
-Clinicians must inform our patients about all the benefits that breast milk can provide to their newborn.
-Breast milk provides ideal nutrition for infants with vitamins, proteins, and fats that are more easily digested than formula.
+Clinicians must inform patients about the benefits of breast milk for their newborns.
+Breast milk provides optimal nutrition for infants, with vitamins, proteins, and fats that are more easily digested than those in formula.
 Breast milk contains antibodies from the mother that help babies fight off viruses and bacteria.
 Other anti-infective factors it provides include immunoglobulin (IgA in particular), white blood cells, whey protein (lysozyme and lactoferrin), and oligosaccharides.
-It also lowers the baby's risk of asthma, allergies, ear infections, respiratory illnesses, bouts of diarrhea, and the risk of diabetes and obesity.
+It also reduces the risk of asthma, allergies, ear infections, respiratory illnesses, diarrhea, diabetes, and obesity.

 Pathophysiology

-Lactogenesis is the process of developing the ability to secrete milk and involves the maturation of alveolar cells.
+Lactogenesis is the process by which the ability to secrete milk develops and involves the maturation of alveolar cells.
 It takes place in 2 stages: secretory initiation and secretory activation.

 - Stage I lactogenesis (secretory initiation) takes place during the second half of pregnancy.
-The placenta supplies high levels of progesterone which inhibit further differentiation.
-In this stage, small amounts of milk can be secreted by week 16 gestation.
+The placenta supplies high levels of progesterone, which inhibit further differentiation.
+In this stage, small amounts of milk can be secreted by week 16 of gestation.
 By late pregnancy, some women can express colostrum.

 - Stage II lactogenesis (secretory activation) starts with copious milk production after delivery.
 With the removal of the placenta at delivery, the rapid drop in progesterone, as well as the presence of elevated levels of prolactin, cortisol, and insulin, are what stimulate this stage.
-Usually, at days 2 or 3 postpartum, most women experience swelling of the breast along with copious milk production.
+Typically, on days 2 or 3 postpartum, most women experience breast swelling along with copious milk production.
 In primiparous women, the secretory activation stage is slightly delayed, and early milk volume is lower.
 Lower milk volume is also observed in women who had cesarean births compared with those who delivered vaginally.
 Late onset of milk production has also been seen in women who have had retained placental fragments, diabetes, and stressful vaginal deliveries.
-With retained placental fragments, lactogenesis stage II could be inhibited by the continued secretion of progesterone and would continue to be inhibited until removal of the remaining placental fragments.
+With retained placental fragments, lactogenesis stage II could be inhibited by the continued secretion of progesterone and would continue to be inhibited until the removal of the remaining placental fragments.

 Lactation is maintained by regular removal of milk and stimulation of the nipple, which triggers prolactin release from the anterior pituitary gland and oxytocin from the posterior pituitary gland.
-For the ongoing synthesis and secretion of milk, the mammary gland must receive hormonal signals; and although prolactin and oxytocin act independently on different cellular receptors, their combined action is essential for successful lactation.
+For the ongoing synthesis and secretion of milk, the mammary gland must receive hormonal signals.
+Although prolactin and oxytocin act independently at different cellular receptors, their combined action is essential for successful lactation.

 Prolactin is a polypeptide hormone synthesized by lactotrophic cells in the anterior pituitary and is structurally similar to growth hormone and placental lactogen.
-Prolactin is both positively and negatively regulated, but its main control comes from hypothalamic inhibitory factors such as dopamine which act on the D2 subclass of dopamine receptors present in lactotrophs.
+Prolactin is both positively and negatively regulated, but its primary control is exerted by hypothalamic inhibitory factors, such as dopamine, which act on the D2 subclass of dopamine receptors present in lactotrophs.
 Prolactin stimulates mammary gland ductal growth and epithelial cell proliferation and induces milk protein synthesis.
-Emptying of the breast by the infant's suckling is thought to be the most important factor.
-Prolactin concentration increases rapidly with suckling of the nipple which stimulates nerve endings located there.
+Emptying of the breast by the infant's suckling is considered the most important factor.
+Prolactin concentration increases rapidly with suckling of the nipple, which stimulates nerve endings located there.

-Oxytocin is involved in the milk ejection or letdown reflex.
-The tactile stimulation of the nipple-areolar complex by suckling leads to afferent signals to the hypothalamus that trigger release of oxytocin.
-This results in contraction of the myoepithelial cells, forcing milk into the ducts from the alveolar lumens and out through the nipple.
-Oxytocin also has a psychological effect, which includes inducing a state of calm, and reducing stress.
+Oxytocin is involved in the milk ejection (letdown) reflex.
+Tactile stimulation of the nipple-areolar complex during suckling elicits afferent signals to the hypothalamus, triggering oxytocin release.
+This results in contraction of the myoepithelial cells, forcing milk from the alveolar lumens into the ducts and out through the nipple.
+Oxytocin also has psychological effects, including inducing a state of calm and reducing stress.
 It may also enhance feelings of affection between mother and child, an important factor in bonding.

-Once lactation is established and maintained, production is regulated by the interaction of both physical and biochemical factors.
+Once lactation is established and maintained, production is regulated by interactions among physical and biochemical factors.
 If milk is not removed, elevated intramammary pressure and accumulation of a feedback inhibitor of lactation reduce milk production and initiate mammary involution.
 If breast milk is removed, the inhibitor is also removed, and secretion will resume.
-The role of the feedback inhibitor of lactation is to regulate the amount of milk produced which is determined by how much the baby takes, and therefore by how much the baby needs.
+The role of the feedback inhibitor of lactation is to regulate the amount of milk produced, which is determined by how much the baby takes, and therefore by how much the baby needs.

 Clinical Significance

-The normal development of the female breast is the foundation for mammogenesis, lactogenesis, and lactation.
-Clinicians who possess an understanding of the physiology of lactation will have the tools necessary to educate their patients to maximize chances of successful breastfeeding.[9][10][8][11]
+The normal development of the female breast underpins mammogenesis, lactogenesis, and lactation.
+Clinicians who possess an understanding of the physiology of lactation will have the tools necessary to educate their patients to maximize the chances of successful breastfeeding.[9][10][8][11]

 References